-The instrumental analyzers used to measure NO_X , CO, SO_2 , O_2 and CO_2 have had an interference response test preformed prior to their use in the field, pursuant to the interference response test procedures specified in USEPA Method 7E.
+The instrumental analyzers used to measure NO_x , CO, O_2 and CO_2 have had an interference response test preformed prior to their use in the field, pursuant to the interference response test procedures specified in USEPA Method 7E.
 The appropriate interference test gases (i.e., gases that would be encountered in the exhaust gas stream) were introduced into each analyzer, separately and as a mixture with the analyte that each analyzer is designed to measure.
-All of analyzers exhibited a composite deviation of less than 2.5% of the span for all measured interferent gases.
+All of analyzers exhibited a composite deviation of less than 2.5% COMPANYED measured interferent gases.
 No major analytical components of the analyzers have been replaced since performing the original interference tests.